⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| Price/Sales (TTM) | 0.26 | Compares the company’s market capitalization to its trailing twelve-month revenue, useful for valuing companies with volatile earnings or in early growth stages. |
+| Price/Sales (TTM) | 0.24 | Measures the stock price relative to its revenue, often used for companies with inconsistent earnings or as a complementary valuation metric. |

-| Operating Margin | 0.00 | Indicates the percentage of revenue remaining after paying for operating expenses, reflecting the company's profitability from its core operations. |
+| Operating Margin | -0.01 | Represents the percentage of revenue remaining after paying for operating expenses, highlighting the efficiency of a company's core operations. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |